briansgithubaccount/PythonGuide/README.md

 ## Caveats
 This document is written from my point of view - and I am not a legendary coder, nor do I have familiarility with the outside a very specific scope of the area where I work.
 This document will focus on Python for Data Science in a Windows environment, although many principles will apply, or can be adapted to other environments.

+This is a learning process for me too.
+Most of the points that I bring up, I am guilty of and many of the examples given are from my personal experience.
+Much of this I learned first hand, building a team and watching things break over and over again until somebody beat enough sense into us to work in a more efficient and effective manner.

 ## Guidelines

 ### Version Control